DonovanAdrian/Gifty/README.md

 ## ***Task List***
 - Check out a list of tasks on the "Projects" section of my profile!
-You can also find planned release content there as well.
+You can find planned release content there as well.

 ## Website Structure